Prints & Books: email@example.com

 “As a child I came across the volumes of naturalist, artist and author Joy Adamson in my grandmother’s bookshelf.

 Adamson wrote: “Since we humans have the better brain, isn’t it our responsibility to protect our fellow creatures from, oddly enough, ourselves?
 Wildlife is something which man cannot construct.
 Once it is gone, it is gone forever.
 Man can rebuild a pyramid, but he can’t rebuild ecology, or a giraffe.”
 Upon graduating from high school, inspired by Adamson’s commitment to wildlife conservation which she documented in paintings, photographs and writing, I moved to a small island in Southeast Sulawesi.
 Due to my father’s work I had been able to accompany him on his travels to about 15 countries by that time, but never anywhere as isolated or remote.
 Through a friend he had become aware of a string of islands, at the time when their surrounding waters were heavily overfished.
-Optimistic about the reef’s potential they created a dive resort and Wakatobi Collaborative Reef Conservation Program was born in 1998.
-At the time there were about 15 people on the entire island, which consisted of a dense jungle, a few smaller bungalows and a larger central longhouse with bathrooms and a kitchen, no internet or phone reception, and a boat that only came every two weeks to pick up and drop off divers.
-After decades of collaborative conservation in partnership with the indigenous population on its surrounding islands, Wakatobi now is a UNESCO World Biosphere Reserve and one of the largest privately-funded marine protected areas with the highest number of reef and fish species in the world. “– Lena C. Emery
+Optimistic about the reef’s potential a dive resort and Wakatobi Collaborative Reef Conservation Program were born in 1998.
+At the time there were about 15 people on the island, which consisted of a jungle, a few small bungalows and a larger central longhouse with bathrooms and kitchen, no internet or phone reception, and a boat that came every two weeks to pick up and drop off divers.
+After decades of collaborative reef conservation in partnership with the indigenous population on its surrounding islands, Wakatobi today is a UNESCO World Biosphere Reserve and one of the largest privately-funded marine protected areas with the highest number of reef and fish species in the world. “– Lena C. Emery